nandin/yelpmlproject/README.md

 |Charlotte | 2201 |
 |Montreal | 2013 |

-The decision was made to study a city in the United States so Las Vegas became the location of choice and the dataset was further filtered.
+We decided to keep the dataset in the United States so Las Vegas was chosen as the location to further filter our data.

 ## Cleaning the Las Vegas Restaurant Dataset
-The two main concerns with the restuarant data that needed to be addressed were the completeness of each feature in the dataset and the completeness of each restaurant's data in the dataset.
-The following procedure was used to clean the data as much as possible.
+We found that the completeness of each feature and the completeness of each restaurant's data were main concerns with the dataset.
+The following procedure was used to clean the data.

 1. Features with less than 15% completeness were eliminated from the dataset.
 Eliminated features are shown below:
     + By Appointment Only
     + Coat Check
     + Drive Thru